WHAT CAN I DO TO LOWER THE RISK OF KIDNEY DISEASE?

 Refer: Risk factors and Symptoms

-If concerned about your kidney health - take the check my kidneys online test to find out if you are at increased risk of kidney disease.
+If concerned about your kidney health - take our CHECK MY KIDNEYS TEST> to find out if you are at increased risk of kidney disease.

-You can lower your risk of CKD and other chronic diseases!
+You can lower your risk of chronic kidney disease (CKD) and other chronic diseases!

 Lifestyle diseases, like diabetes and cardiovascular conditions can cause damage to your kidneys.
 Significant evidence indicates being overweight or obese, not getting enough physical activity, smoking, harmful alcohol consumption and unhealthy eating - are major risk factors for many chronic diseases.